brainsatplay/wasl/README.md

 ## Contributing
  > **Note:** Use Node v16.15.0 or higher (which support import assertions for JSON files) to run the tests

  ### Backlog
- - **Make sure that adding ports from the top-level graph does not curb execution... (see [tests/0/0.0/0.0.0/basic/broken.wasl.json](tests/0/0.0/0.0.0/broken.wasl.json))**
- - Fix inconsistencies loading the basic example in import vs reference mode.
  - Validate ports
  - Nested html source tags that determine execution (using a custom component)